SreeraaghavRaja-22/uP2_Lab4/README.md

   - Debounce multimod and joystick switches
     - Joystick Switch Debounced!!!
     - Multimod is finally done
+    - Aperiodic threads must have the highest priority

 - Part E:
   - use time.h for the header file for randomness